Nick Ritchie: Anaheim Ducks

 After attending the Ducks 2014–15 training camp, Ritchie was reassigned to the OHL's Peterborough Petes for his final junior season.
 He was invited to the Ducks' 2015 training camp where he was praised by head coach Bruce Boudreau for his development.
 In an interview, Boudreau spoke highly of Ritchie, saying: "He feels more like a player whereas last year he was a little [raw].
 He’s using his size, his speed and his strength to his advantage.
 It’s good for him."
 However, he was still re-assigned to the Ducks' American Hockey League (AHL) affiliate, the San Diego Gulls, to begin the season.
 After playing in 12 games, and recording 12 points, Ritchie ranked tied for third among AHL leaders in goals.
-As a result, he was recalled to the NHL level on November 14 2015, alongside teammate Michael Sgarbossa.
+As a result, he was recalled to the NHL level on November 14, 2015, alongside teammate Michael Sgarbossa.
 Ritchie subsequently made his NHL debut on November 16, 2015, against the Carolina Hurricanes, becoming the 11th youngest Duck to reach that milestone.
 He later recorded his first NHL point, an assist, on December 1, 2015, during a 4–0 win over the Vancouver Canucks.
 As he continued to play with the Ducks well into the new year, Ritchie recorded his first career NHL goal on March 14, 2016, in a 7–1 win over the New Jersey Devils.
 He later scored a tip-in goal to help the Ducks win the Pacific Division title and qualify for the 2016 Stanley Cup playoffs.
-However, before he could make his post-season debut, he was re-assigned to the Gulls.
+However, before he could make his postseason debut, he was re-assigned to the Gulls.
 At the time of his reassigned, Ritchie had amassed four points in 33 games for the Ducks during the regular season.